-While Sydney boasts countless walking trails, dogs are unfortunately not allowed in National Parks, even on a lead.
-This means our furry friends miss out on many exciting adventures.
-However, this doesn’t mean you can’t enjoy hiking with your four-legged companion.
+While Sydney is home to countless walking trails, dogs aren’t allowed in National Parks, even when on a lead.
+This means our furry friends miss out on plenty of exciting adventures.
+But don’t worry, there are still plenty of ways to enjoy hiking with your four-legged companion.

-We’ve shortlisted 16 of the best dog-friendly walks in Sydney, where you and your mate can revel in the great outdoors together.
-Keep in mind that while these walks are dog-friendly, dogs are still required to be on a lead, except in designated off-leash areas.
+We’ve put together a list of 16 of the best dog-friendly walks in Sydney, where you and your mate can soak up the great outdoors together.
+Just remember that while these trails welcome dogs, they’ll need to stay on a lead unless you’re in a designated off-leash area.

 Read our guide to the most beautiful dog-friendly walks in the Blue Mountains for even more ideas.